The before picture:

 When hiking in Tanzania, it's always a good idea to watch out for thorns like these.
 They're everywhere!

-When we reached the waterfall, we all had fun climbing around on the huge rocks in the river.
-It also made for good photo opportunities.
 All of our running water comes straight from the river via an aqueduct all the way from the waterfall.
 (Don't worry, we don't drink it.)

 Today was a lovely day as well.
 A group of us traveled into Iringa town to attend a local English-speaking church service.
 It was wonderful to worship corporately in our own language and to fellowship with other expatriate believers in the area.
 The fellowship even provides Sunday School for the children, which was a nice treat.